ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 ~~~~~
 While there is nothing inherently wrong with nested loops, to avoid
 certain pitfalls, avoid having loops with more than two levels.
 In
-some cases, you can rely on coding mechanisms to avoid nested loops
+some cases, you can rely on coding mechanisms like list comprehensions
-like list comprehensions.
+to avoid nested loops.

 Rather than: